Resident234/php.net/pages/www.php.net_functions.anonymous.php.md

 ```

-Now, coming back to the problem of assigning functions/methods &quot;on the fly&quot; to an object and being able to call them as if they were regular methods, you could trick php with this lawbreaker-code:
+Now, coming back to the problem of assigning functions/methods "on the fly" to an object and being able to call them as if they were regular methods, you could trick php with this lawbreaker-code: